-Shop the Love Island contestant’s pre-loved inspired looks from the show on ebay
+Shop the Love Island contestant’s pre-loved inspired looks from the show on eBay

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-This week’s hottest trend on the show is all things corset, and the resale platform is offering 15% off some pieces until 16 June
+The show’s trending corsets and sequins, and the resale platform’s offering 15% off some pieces until 16 June

 Officially marking the start of summer, Love Island is back on our screens – and this year, the show is breaking up with fast fashion and partnering up with its first-ever second-hand clothing sponsor.